labjacquemont/MIND-GENESPARALLELCNV/README.md

    https://sites.google.com/site/quantisnp/home

-   After compiling and installing pennCNV according to the tool readme, it's important to compile the kext libraries located on the PennCNV installation folder.
-Those libraries are usefull for self HMM training.
+   After compiling and install pennCNV according to the tool readme, it's important to compile the kext libraries located on the    PennCNV installation folder.
+These libraries are usefull for self HMM training.

    Most researchers are already aware that genotyping quality may varies between individuals from the same cohort but also between genotyping technologies.
-Therefore, training HMM data integrity may differ from one genotyping technology to another, and could have negative consequences on CNV calling results.
-To fix this problem, it's always better to build specific HMM for specific cohort.
+Therefore, training HMM data integrity may difer from one genotyping technology to another, and could have negative consequence on CNV calling results.
+To fix this problem, it's alway better to built specific HMM for fpecific cohort.

-4) Finaly, fill out the configuration file (.config file) with all required paths for the tools and files paths.
+4) Finaly, fill out the configuration file (.config file) with all required path and file path.

 # Running the pipeline scripts

-1) First, one need to make sure that all individuals signal files are well formated according to the bellow example.
-Name them as following: *SAMPLE_NAME_1.Signal.txt, SAMPLE_NAME_2.Signal.txt, ... ,SAMPLE_NAME_n.Signal.txt*
+1) First, one need to make sure that all individuals signal files are well formated according to the bellow example, the name them as following: *SAMPLE_NAME_1.Signal.txt, SAMPLE_NAME_2.Signal.txt, ... ,SAMPLE_NAME_n.Signal.txt*

 Input signal file example: